 The escalation in hostilities exacerbated an already precarious humanitarian situation, illustrated by the fact that 80 per cent of Gazan families were already receiving some type of humanitarian aid.
 Over the eight days of hostilities and despite the security risks, UN agencies continued working to ensure, to the extent possible, that beneficiaries received their regular assistance and accessed essential services.
-For example, UNRWA and the World Food Programme (WFP) continued their regular food distribution cycles, which target a total of 1,085,000 beneficiaries; UNRWA health clinics remained operational, except for those damaged, and the World Health Organization (WHO) continued facilities and in the immediate efformath LIN agencies.
-NGOs and international examinations also preponded to the most urgest humanitarian podes.
+For example, UNRWA and the World Food Programme (WFP) continued their regular food distribution cycles, which target a total of 1,085,000 beneficiaries; UNRWA health clinics remained operational, except for those damaged, and the World Health Organization (WHO) continued facilitating the delivery of essential drugs and disposables to public hospitals.